Student Rights, Rules, and Responsibilities

 An environment that provides equal opportunity for all and permits the teaching-learning process to proceed in an orderly manner is the objective of all school personnel.
 School staff members will make every effort, individually, collectively, and cooperatively with appropriate available community resources, to help each student gain acceptable self-discipline standards.

-All such matters shall be executed in a manner which insures due process for students and protects all members of the educational community in the exercise of their duties and responsibilities.
+The Board of School Trustees authorizes enforcement of all rules and regulations.
+All such matters shall be executed in a manner which ensures due process for students and protects all members of the educational community in the exercise of their duties and responsibilities.

 It is the policy of the Tippecanoe School Corporation that all students enrolled in its schools shall be in attendance every day that the schools are open for student attendance during each regular school term, unless absent in accordance with Indiana Code.

-Specific attendance policies are described in student handbooks, newsletters, in opening-of-school meetings, and various other forms.
+Specific attendance policies are described in student handbooks, Indiana Code, corporation guidelines, school newsletters, during school meetings, and various other forms.

 In support of Tippecanoe School Corporation's mission of maintaining the highest professional standards, honesty will be expected at all levels.
 Cheating is unacceptable.
 School handbooks and course syllabi outline detailed expectations and consequences associated with honesty, plagiarism, and cheating in schools.